HTTP-APIs/http-apis.github.io/pages/SeasonOfDocs-2020.md

 ## Contacts

-Technical writers can reach mentors by writing at _mentors@hydraecosystem.org_ and _collective@hydraecosystem.org_
+Please do get in touch with our community to discuss ideas and projects with members.
+The projects are not limited to these ideas but they are a good starting point for us.

+The best way to get in touch with mentors is to join the #tech-writing channel on our Slack.
 Join the Development Community.
 Visit our [Slack channel](https://join.slack.com/t/hydraecosystem/shared_invite/enQtNzI1NzAzNzUxMTg3LWJlMDU1MjI5YzNlYTIyZDVkODllN2ZlNjk1MjQzN2RiYzcxNzE4OGM2MzlkZTI5Y2JhNGQ3NmFlZWIxN2I1ZTg)

+Technical writers can also reach mentors by writing at _mentors@hydraecosystem.org_ and _collective@hydraecosystem.org_